hugglesfox/firestorm/README.md

 - All interactions with raw http requests are managed with middlewares.
 - Middlewares are pluggable therefore are enabled an a route to route basis.
   - If a middleware fails then the request isn't handled by that route.
-- Various built in middlewares are available for routing, form parsing (WIP) and CSRF token management (WIP).
+- Various built in middlewares are available for routing and form parsing.
   - The built in router middleware allows for variable path and argument handling.
   - Yes that does mean you do not have to use the built in router if you wish.